-- The observed alterations to the gut microbiota with PPI use may be responsible for the observed increases in infection risk, and therefore provide targets for research to mitigate these risks. - ▶ The potential consequences of these changes are motivation for caution against unnecessary provision of PPIs.
+- The observed alterations to the gut microbiota with PPI use may be responsible for the observed increases in infection risk, and therefore provide targets for research to mitigate these risks. - The potential consequences of these changes are motivation for caution against unnecessary provision of PPIs.

-reduce GI toxicity associated with certain medications, including non-steroidal anti-inflammatory drugs, aspirin, and steroids, sometimes despite a paucity of evidence.
-PPIs are one of the most profitable classes of drugs in the world9; however, the high cost to healthcare systems has led to investigations into possible over-utilisation.
-These show that over 70% of PPI prescriptions may be inappropriate, 10-12 with the majority of over-utilisation stemming from unnecessary stress ulcer prophylaxis in patients who do not meet the evidence-based criteria, and a lack of re-assessment of PPI use in the community.12
+reduce GI toxicity associated with certain medications, including non-steroidal anti-inflammatory drugs, aspirin, and steroids, sometimes despite a paucity of evidence.5-8 PPIs are one of the most profitable classes of drugs in the world; however, the high cost to healthcare systems has led to investigations into possible over-utilisation.
+These show that over 70% of PPI prescriptions may be inappropriate,10-12 with the majority of over-utilisation stemming from unnecessary stress ulcer prophylaxis in patients who do not meet the evidence-based criteria, and a lack of re-assessment of PPI use in the community.

-The use of PPIs has generally been considered safe, with low reported incidences of serious adverse outcomes. ^{13-15} However, recently a number of side effects have been identified, including nutritional deficiencies, increased risk of bone fracture, and risks of enteric and other infections ^{16-19}; notably, increased risks of community acquired pneumonia and Clostridium difficile infection where PPIs may carry a high risk equivalent to that of oral antibiotics.
-20 21
+The use of PPIs has generally been considered safe, with low reported incidences of serious adverse outcomes.13-15 However, recently a number of side effects have been identified, including nutritional deficiencies, increased risk of bone fracture, and risks of enteric and other infections16-19, notably, increased risks of community acquired pneumonia and Clostridium difficile infection where PPIs may carry a high risk equivalent to that of oral antibiotics.

 The term microbiome refers to the ecology and functionality of the microbial population within an environment.
 Nearly every site of the human body has a distinct microbiome with bacterial composition determined by environmental and inter-microbial influences.
 Using amplification and sequencing of the variable regions of the 16S ribosomal subunit it is possible to profile the taxonomic composition of the microbiome of a given sample.
-Application of this technique has shown changes to gut microbiota in a range of conditions, from IBD to obesity and frailty.
-Application of this technique has shown changes to gut microbiota in a range of conditions, from IBD to obesity and frailty.
-According to drive important secondary effects on health.
+Application of this technique has shown changes to gut microbiota in a range of conditions, from IBD to obesity and frailty.24-26 Thus, factors affecting the microbiome have the potential to drive important secondary effects on health.
 For example, alterations to microbial communities caused by oral antibiotics may underlie their association with increased C difficile infection, and the same could be true for PPIs.

-Previous small-scale case-control studies indicate that PPI use can influence the microbiome, but have been limited by focusing on younger individuals or patients presenting a GI disorder, with some conflicting results. $^{28-32}$
+Previous small-scale case-control studies indicate that PPI use can influence the microbiome, but have been limited by focusing on younger individuals or patients presenting a GI disorder, with some conflicting results.28-32